 I am so glad that Kids Cancer Care programs are open to siblings too.
 Camp especially has been amazing for Kendal.
 Both Kendal and Marshall attended SunRise day camps that first summer.
 But last year, Kendal went on her first week-long sleep over camp at Camp Kindle.
 I was so nervous, but she came back a brand new kid.
 She seemed taller and older when I picked her up.
 She had a new independence about her.
 She still talks about her new friends, the camp volunteers and the fresh waffles every morning.
 She said to me “Mom, I didn’t miss the iPad or TV.
 I learnt to swim!”
 It meant the world to me that she could go and have a week of fun and leave all the troubles of having a brother with cancer at home.
 She’s so excited to go back this summer.

-Marshall has done so well at SunRise day camp over the past few years.
-One year, they were able to do a one night sleepover at Camp Kindle.
-Fortunately, we’d all been to the Mother’s Day Brunch through Kids Cancer Care’s outreach program, so I knew they were going somewhere where they would administer his chemo and that trained nurses would be there if anything went wrong.
+Marshall has done so well at SunRise over the past few years.
+One year, they were able to do a one-night sleepover at Camp Kindle.
+Fortunately, we’d all been to the Mother’s Day Brunch through Kids Cancer Care’s outreach program, so I knew they were going somewhere where they could administer his chemo and that trained nurses would be there if anything went wrong.
 The fact that they have the ReKindle Clinic on site – I knew Marshall would be safe.
 And best of all, he got to be a normal kid and have fun.

 Something surreal happens when your child has cancer.
 They mature and have resiliency in ways you’re oblivious to pre-diagnosis.
 Sam, one of the SunRise coordinators, is a survivor of childhood cancer.
 Marshall came home one day and said “Mom, do you know why Penguin has one leg?”
 (I should mention Sam’s camp name is ‘Penguin.’)
 He continued, “It’s because she had cancer in her leg.
 I don’t have cancer in my leg.
 I have it in my blood.”
 It was so powerful for him to connect with someone and understand that he isn’t alone.
 It’s unreal to watch kids on treatment pull up their shirts to show each other their ports.
 And to see other kids with no hair has been so important for Marshall’s confidence.